blond-admin/BLonD/README.md

    distribution) to be able to see displayed all the math formulas;
    the latest docs should be uploaded to the "gh-pages" branch;
 3) the various packages which constitute the code;
-4) the setup_cpp_routines file needed to compile the C++ files present in the cpp_routines package; this file should be run once before launching any simulation.
+4) the setup_cpp and setup_cython files needed to compile the C++ and Cython files present in the corresponding packages respectively; theses files should be run once before launching any simulation.
    The compiler C/C++ GCC is necessary.

 VERSION CONTENTS
 ==========

+2014-10-17
+v1.6.0 - New simplified setup files for cython and pure c++ routines
+         in Windows and Linux environments
+       - preprocess.py added
+       - example file _LHC_BUP added
+       - fixed two important bugs in slices.py and rf_parameters.py
+       - modifications to plot routines

 2014-10-14
 v1.5.1 - Removed cython calls